Saṁyutta Nikāya 22.88

 tasseva telassa ca vaṭṭiyā ca pariyādānā anāhāro nibbāyeyya.

-As the oil and the wick are used up, it would be extinguished due to lack of fuel.
+As the oil and the wick are used up, it would be extinguished due to not being fed.

 Evameva kho, assaji, bhikkhu kāyapariyantikaṁ vedanaṁ vedayamāno ‘kāyapariyantikaṁ vedanaṁ vedayāmī’ti pajānāti.
 Jīvitapariyantikaṁ vedanaṁ vedayamāno ‘jīvitapariyantikaṁ vedanaṁ vedayāmī’ti pajānāti.